-The table on page 39 shows the type of property that you are eligible for, there may be some exceptions for example when an applicant requires an extra bedroom for medical equipment or a carer.
+The table on page 36 shows the type of property that you are eligible for, there may be some exceptions for example when an applicant requires an extra bedroom for medical equipment or a carer.
 Some properties will be advertised as only available to certain groups e.g. for pensioners or people over forty.
 You will be advised what type of property you can bid for when you receive your assessment letter.

 This Housing Allocations scheme also follows section 170 of the 1996 Housing Act, to request that our Housing Association partners have a duty to co-operate to such extent as is reasonable on the circumstances in offering accommodation to people with priority need under this Housing Allocations Scheme.
+This Housing Allocations scheme also complies with the Tenant Services Authority regulatory framework.